WELCOME TO KAYAKUNIVERSITY.INFO!

 Don’t have a fishing kayak?
 RDC has a fleet of Old Town Predator PDL (pedal drive fishing) kayaks available for rent at a rate of $75/day or $170/3 days.

 Please contact RDC at (603) 968-3313 (after you have registered for Kayak University) to rent a fishing kayak.

 Have questions about the event?
-Use our contact form to email the event director.
+Email the event director

 (Thursday evening – Sunday lunch)

 (Thursday through Sunday)

 Seminars by industry-leading professionals

 Please DO NOT contact Rockywold-Deephaven Camps for Registrations

 Holderness, NH 03245

 A: Our event will be housed in several different cabins with varying capacities.
 Each cabin consists of several bedrooms.
 Each bedroom has two twin beds.
 Attendees coming with a friend (or couples) will be placed together when requested.
 Couples are welcome to push beds together.
 Single attendees will be placed together to maximize space.